Video Game Review: Legacy of the First Blade: Hunted DLC

 This episode takes place in the Macedonia region of the Ancient Greece map (northeast side), giving you about four hours of additional gameplay that ties into the previous Origins game as well as Odyssey.
 The missions are fairly contained in the region, though they do sometimes feel more like a sampler platter of all the different elements of Odyssey rather than a driven storyline.

 While it’s more of the same, the main game was excellent in so many ways that getting bonus time is totally enjoyable.
 And since Hunted is the first of three episodes, there’s a good chance that Ubisoft designed this initial episode as a mere first step into deeper and richer Assassin’s Creed lore.

 So what exactly happens in this episode?
 From a gameplay perspective, you’re looking at missions very similar to hunting down the Cult of Kosmos, with a side trip out to sea, and overall mission structures that feel a little more like the core of the series.

 Also, you can earn a new skill called Death Veil, which then propagates into your player.
 Death Veil is designed to help your stealthing strategies by causing assassinated bodies to disappear — this is particularly handy in the DLC as it is more traditional series stealth compared to the bulk of the main game.

-By the way, you’ll need to be at least level 28 to open up the DLC quests, which means you’ll probably need to have sunk about 25-30 hours into the main game.
+By the way, you’ll need to be at least level 28 to open up the DLC quests, which means you’ll probably need to have sunk about 25-to-30 hours into the main game.
 If you’re into upgrading and crafting, the episode also provides Legendary inventory and unique engravings to earn.

-While not particularly different, the first episode of Legacy of the First Blade should appease fans of Odyssey who want to hang out with their favorite Misthios — and hardcore fans will appreciate the connective tissue explored with longtime series lore.
+While not particularly different, the first episode of Legacy of the First Blade should appease fans of Odyssey who want to hang out with their favourite Misthios — and hardcore fans will appreciate the connective tissue explored with longtime series lore.